 Filing a Personal Injury Claim

 When the other driver is at fault for the accident, they are legally liable for your damages.
-The types of damages you can claim are listed under Georgia Code GA Code § 51-12-1 (2018).
+The types of damages you can claim are listed under the Official Code of Georgia Annotated § 51-12-1.

 Damages you might have include: